nathanl/Vigor/README.markdown

 If there's a Vim setting that you want which Vigor doesn't support, you can set it directly in your `.vimrc`

-Hopefully, as Vigor becomes more robust, your `.vimrc` file will get shorter and will pull most of its settings from Vigor's output file.
+Hopefully, as Vigor becomes more vigorous, your `.vimrc` file will get shorter and will pull most of its settings from Vigor's output file.

 **Vim and Vigor - A Powerful Combination**